RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

     If there are any issues, such as the IDE not being able to determine the dialect because of missing copybooks, these are reported here.

-6. If, at any stage, you need to perform a directives scan of the COBOL sources in the project to set Compiler directives on them, right-click the **BankDemo** project and click **Determine Directives**.
+6. If, at any stage, you must perform a directives scan of the COBOL sources in the project to set Compiler directives on them, right-click the **Bankdemo** project and click **Determine Directives**.

 **Adding the Copybook Files**

 The copybook files in the `C:\MFETDUSER\sources\copybook` folder are used by the COBOL programs in the project.
-Your project is preconfigured to look for the copybook files in that location, so the compilation will not fail.
+Your project is preconfigured to look for the copybook files in that location, so that the compilation will not fail.
 To see where this is set:

-1. Click **Project** \> **BankDemo Properties** to open the project properties.
+1. Click **Project** \> **Bankdemo Properties** to open the project properties.
-2. Click the **Dependency Paths** tab, and ensure **Type** is set to **COBOL Copybook Paths**.
+2. Click the **Dependency Paths** tab, and ensure that **Type** is set to **COBOL Copybook Paths**.
 The folder that is listed on that page is the folder that includes the copybook files.

     Because the copybook files are not compiled when you build the application, it is not necessary to add them to the project.
 However, as an exercise, you can add one of the copybooks to the project in the same way you added the COBOL files.

 **Adding BMS Source Files to Your Project**

-You need to add the demonstration's BMS file to the project.
+You must add the demonstration BMS files to the project.

-1. In Solution Explorer, right-click the **BankDemo** project and click **Add** \> **Existing Item**.
+1. In **Solution Explorer**, right-click the **Bankdemo** project and click **Add** \> **Existing Item**.
 2. Browse to `C:\MFETDUSER\sources\bms\cobol` folder.
 3. The file extension filter should be set to **Enterprise Files** but, as an exercise, you can set it to **BMS Files (\*.bms)**.